-Texas Governor Rick Perry (pictured above) is visiting California this week to attract companies away from the Golden State with promises of low taxes and fewer regulations.
+Texas Governor Rick Perry (pictured above) is looking to attract companies away from California with promises of low taxes and fewer regulations.

 Texas Governor Rick Perry (R) is in California this week trying to poach business away from the Golden State.
 Texas boosters have been running a radio ad where Perry says, “Building a business is tough.
 But I hear building a business in California is next to impossible.”

 So what is the business climate really like in California?
 It depends on the business.
 High-tech start-up companies in the Bay Area are booming, according to Stephen Levy, director of the Center for Continuing Study of the California Economy.

 “California still gets over 50 percent of the venture capital funding and Texas gets 5 percent,” says Levy.